GirjeshBaghel/Assignment/8.Lab(18-08-22)/README.md

          C.Write a program to swap two strings without using third variable.

-Ques 3 : A.Write a program to reverse each word of the string.
+Ques 3 : A.Write a program to reverse each word of the string without using a reverse method.

          B.Write a program to accept string from user and find all permutations of the string.